On Newton polytopes of Lagrangian augmentations: Two Final Remarks

 \begin{proof} Let us draw $\La(2,n)$ in the Lagrangian projection, as the Ng resolution of the rainbow closure of the positive braid $\sigma_1^n$.
 The degree 0 Reeb chords correspond to the crossings of $\sigma_1^n$.
 Suppose that $b$ is the $i$-th crossing, starting the labeling from the left.
 To construct $L$, we consider the following pinching sequence:

 \begin{itemize} \item[(1)] First pinch the crossings to the right of $b$ in left-to-right order.

 \item[(2)] Then, pinch the crossings to the left of $b$, in right-to-left order

+\item[(3)] Finally pinch the crossing $b$ itself. \end{itemize} For example, consider $\Lambda(2,7)$ presented as the rainbow closure of $\sigma_1^7$.
+Suppose that $b=b_5$ is the 5th crossing (degree 0 Reeb chord) of $\sigma_1^7$ counting from the left.
+Then the pinching sequence is given by $b_6,b_7,b_4,b_3,b_2,b_1,b_5$.
+Indeed, the crossings to the right of $b=b_5$ are $b_6,b_7$ ordered left-to-right, so we first pinch $b_6$ and then $b_7$.
+Similarly, the crossings to the left of $b=b_5$ are $b_1,b_2,b_3,b_4$ ordered left-to-right: we first pinch starting from the rightmost crossing $b_4$ and then $b_3$, then $b_2$ and finally $b_1$, going right-to-left.
+The last step is pinching $b=b_5$ itself.

-\item[(3)] Finally pinch the crossing $b$ itself. \end{itemize} Note that it does not matter in what order we intersperse the opening of the crossings to the right of $b$ and to the left of $b$; we chose first to pinch those on the right just for specificity.
+Note that it does not matter in what order we intersperse the opening of the crossings to the right of $b$ and to the left of $b$; we chose first to pinch those on the right just for specificity.
 After these $n$ pinch moves, we have two max-tb unknots that we can fill with two minimum cobordisms each to obtain the Lagrangian filling $L$, and thus an augmentation $\e_L$.
 The $\e_L$-augmented value of $b$ is

 This is readily computed via the same methods as in \cite{ehk,Pan}.
 By construction, the relation $\e_L(s_1s_2\ldots s_n)=1$ holds, and therefore we set $s_i=s^{-1}_1\cdot\ldots \cdot s_{i-1}^{-1}\cdot s_{i+1}^{-1}\cdot\ldots\cdot s^{-1}_{n-1}s_n^{-1}$.
 The Newton polytope $N(\e_L,b)$ is then a polytope in $\Z^{n-1}\sse\R^{n-1}$, the lattice associated to $s_1,\ldots,s_{i-1},s_{i+1},\ldots,s_{n}$.
 It is the convex hull of the $n$ monomials in $\e_L(b)$.
 Thanks to the computation above, $N(\e_L,b)$ is in fact the convex hull of the following points in $\bR^{n-1}$: \begin{itemize} \item[(a)] (Type-R) The lattice points associated to the monomials coming from pinchings to the right of $b$, which is the third summand in $\e_L(b)$: